 Football season and tailgating go hand in hand.
 While spending the weekend grilling outside before cheering on your favorite team is tradition, it’s still a good idea to review these tailgating safety tips ahead of the next game.

 1. Store and Cook Food Properly

 Whether you’re grilling hot dogs or serving steak, cook and store foods properly to help avoid food poisoning, cross-contamination or spoilage.
-Before you get to the game, store raw meat separately from ready-to-eat foods, like fruits and veggies, says FoodSafety.gov.
+Before you get to the game, store raw meat separately from ready-to-eat foods, like fruits and veggies, says the Centers for Disease Control and Prevention (CDC).
 Use a meat thermometer to make sure the foods you’re grilling are cooked to the proper temperature.
-Store and serve perishable foods, like guacamole or potato salad, in a cooler with plenty of ice or frozen gel packs, says FoodSafety.gov.
+Be sure to keep perishable foods, like guacamole or potato salad, cool by nesting the serving dishes in a bowl of ice, says the CDC.
 Remember to wash hands after handling uncooked meat, and wipe down tables before serving your family and friends.

 2. Use Your Grill Safely

 Food hot off the grill is a good way to get the crowd cheering, but you need to exercise caution when grilling.
 First, be sure grills are allowed at the stadium or field, and understand the rules for grilling when it is allowed.
 For example, the University of Southern California prohibits grilling under tents, and grills must be at least 15 feet away from any structures.